Idiomatic Rust

 }

-Our Haskell example wasn't a mere detour; it highlighted how an immutable mindset can often lead to stronger application design, even outside purely functional contexts.
-By incorporating these principles, Rust guides developers towards better abstractions.
+Our Haskell example wasn’t a mere detour; it highlighted how an immutable mindset can often lead to stronger application design, even outside purely functional contexts.
+We should strive to embrace immutability in Rust as well.

 A Word On Performance